 - are otherwise in compliance with these Terms, including in relation to the permitted use and disclosure of the Survey, Report and Dashboard.

 - The Survey is only open to Australian based Personnel and the Participant confirms it will not invite any of its Personnel to participate if they do not ordinarily reside in Australia.

 5 Dashboard and Report

-- Throughout the Administration Period and following completion of the Survey, the Administrator will have access to the results through a Dashboard on the Website.
+- Throughout the Administration Period and following completion of the Survey and until 30 June 2022, the Administrator will have access to the results through a Dashboard on the Website.

 - The Participant will receive the Report within three months of the end of the Administration Period, in .pdf format (or such other format as we determine).

 - The Participant agrees to be bound by the Diversity Atlas Code of Conduct.